kanduvisla/blipr/TEST_REPORT.md

 - Save / Remember last note / velocity / etc. per track
 - Selected note is not "picked" (pipet tool)
 - "##" does not show with multiple steps with different values
+- Message is not clear when pasting notes "COPIED ALL NOTES"?

+-- Won't fix / not related:

+- Roland SH-4d was not detected by Linux.
+Not sure if this is a Blipr problem, since `amidi -l` also didn't show it.
+- (still not working) Midi configuration with multiple device is not working properly.
+Was unable to set proper midi device for A. Cannot set to "None"
+- Got an error with invalid device Id (probably the Midi Through Port), blipr won't start